 (Ceramic Teaching Artist) Bob Flint earned his BFA and MFA with specialization in ceramics from the University of Hawai‘i.
 He has taught ceramics for fifteen years and continues to produce work from his Makawao studio.
 Bob has completed several public works of art for the Hawai‘i State Foundation on Culture & the Arts.

-(Photography Teaching Artist) Recently named one of Maui’s finest photographers by Absolute Maui, and a Teaching Artist at the Hui since 2010, Aubrey began her self-taught career in photography managing a high school darkroom.
+(Photography Teaching Artist) Recently named one of Maui’s finest photographers by Absolute Maui and and a Teaching Artist at the Hui since 2010, Aubrey began her self-taught career in photography managing a high school darkroom.
 Since her first international trip to England at age 14, she has explored, studied or worked in 14 countries on 5 continents.
 She is a fine art, celebrity, portrait and wedding photographer known for her mastery of light, vivid colors, and designs.
 She has photographed dozens of musical icons for the Maui Arts and Cultural Center including Elton John, Jimmy Buffet, Aerosmith, John Legend and the Steve Miller Band.
 Her images are featured in the Te Papa Museum of New Zealand, Faces of Hawaii 2009, 2010, 2011 books and published in the new Absolute Maui book, Maui Arts and Cultural Center’s magazines, the Maui News and Maui No Ka Oi magazine.
 Her fine art is available at Maui boutiques and by special order.
 She and her husband currently live on the slopes of Haleakala volcano on Maui.
+Aubrey has earned the Certified Professional Photographer (CPP) designation from Professional Photographers of America.
+She is the only woman in the state of Hawaii with this designation.
+There are currently only nine other CPPs in the state.
 Visit www.aubreyhord.com to learn more about Aubrey and her photography!

 (Jewelrymaking and Keiki Teaching Artist and studio tech) Julie Matheis earned her bachelors degree in Jewelry & Metalsmithing at the Rhode Island School of Design.
 She has shown her award-winning work internationally in exhibitions, magazines, and books.
 She began teaching at the Hui in 2006.